Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Discussion

-To understand the crossover in $\Delta_x$ at $\VV \approx 1$, and to link it to the nonlinear behavior of the friction curves, we study the increase in the average local elastic energy of the polymers, detected by the difference between $R_g^2$ at a given $\VV$ and the equilibrium one (at $\VV=0$).
+To understand the second crossover, in $\Delta_x$ at $\VV \approx 1$, and to link it with the nonlinear behavior of the friction curves, we study the increase in the average local elastic energy of the chains, detected by the difference between $R_g^2$ at a given $\VV$ and the equilibrium one (at $\VV=0$).
 Fig.~\ref{fig:radius_of_gyration_profile}(a)-(b) shows such quantity as a function of the distance from the probe along the $x$ axis for different values of $\VV$.
-For all $L$ in our simulations, polymers increase their elastic energy at large $\VV$ as the probe deforms them in hook-shaped configurations (inset of Fig.~\ref{fig:radius_of_gyration_profile}(a)), until they have acquired enough energy to escape.
-Theory gives a threshold energy $U_\mathrm{bond}$ (derived later, see also SM, Sec.~V), used to rescale the energy in Fig.~\ref{fig:radius_of_gyration_profile}(a)-(b).
-Short polymers (Fig.~\ref{fig:radius_of_gyration_profile}(a)) accumulate little elastic energy by increasing $\VV$, and therefore rarely escape from the probe.
-Long polymers, instead, deform sizably and experience an increased effective friction due to the resulting {hoop stresses} \cite{van2024soft}, until an escape event is triggered.
-Starting from $L=24$, the elastic energy becomes comparable to $U_\mathrm{bond}$, causing a polymer to escape primarily through single bond ``scission'', which is an overextension of a single polymer bond that allows the passage of the probe.
-This provides a mechanism for local stress relaxation in front of the probe, particularly noticeable at high $\VV$ values, as shown in Fig.~\ref{fig:radius_of_gyration_profile}(b).
+For all $L$ in our simulations, the chains increase their elastic energy at large $\VV$ as the probe deforms them into hook-shaped configurations (inset of Fig.~\ref{fig:radius_of_gyration_profile}(a)), until they have acquired enough energy to escape.
+The theory gives a threshold energy $U_\mathrm{bond}$ (derived later, see also Appendix E), used to rescale the energy in Fig.~\ref{fig:radius_of_gyration_profile}(a)-(b).
+Short chains (Fig.~\ref{fig:radius_of_gyration_profile}(a)) accumulate little elastic energy by increasing $\VV$, and therefore rarely escape from the probe.
+Long chains, instead, deform sizably and experience an increased effective friction due to the resulting {hoop stresses} \cite{van2024soft}, until an escape event is triggered.
+Starting from $L=24$, the elastic energy becomes comparable to $U_\mathrm{bond}$, causing a polymer to escape primarily through a single bond ``scission'', which is an overextension of a single polymer bond that allows passage of the probe.
+This provides a mechanism for local stress relaxation in front of the probe, particularly noticeable at high $\VV$ values, as shown in Fig.~\ref{fig:radius_of_gyration_profile}(b) for the yellow curve corresponding to $\mathcal{U}\simeq 3$.